 Securing your apartment against intruders can be done without a lot of expense.
 Here are some low-cost ways to be safer, even in a rougher part of town.
 An intruder's enemy is time, noise, and attention—this can be used to your advantage.
-Below are 10 steps you can take for a plan that will:
+Below, I've outlined steps you can take to develop a plan that will:

 - Discourage an intruder from attempting to break-in in the first place

 - Get an immediate warning when an intruder attempts entry

 - Have physical barriers in place to foil or at least disrupt and delay the intruder

 - Call for help before an intruder can gain control over you (if entry has been made)

 Here are a few ways you can help prevent your apartment from being vulnerable to break-ins.

 Purchase a door motion sensor alarm online or at a local security products store.
 It just hangs on the knob and alerts you when anyone touches the outside of the knob.
 No installation—just hang it on the knob.
 Get one for each outside door.
 (About $25.00.)

 Secure the Windows

 If your windows have no secure locks, you can make your own.
 For this, you'll need to borrow or buy a 3/8 inch power drill.
 Secure double-hung windows by drilling a 3/16 in. hole in the frame center (where the upper and lower window frames overlap).